-Separation Between Bicycling and Walking: Separation between pedestrians and bicyclists will increase comfort for users and allow faster users to travel with minimal delay, especially in areas with higher use.
+Separation Between Bicycling and Walking/Faster and Slower Users: Separation between pedestrians and bicyclists or between fast and slower users will increase comfort for users and allow faster users to travel with minimal delay, especially in areas with higher use.
 On trails and sidepaths in suburban areas, separate spaces for pedestrians and bicyclists can be adjacent to each other, although a buffer between them is preferred.
 In urban areas where separation is provided using sidewalks and separated bike lanes, busy areas will need to provide more pedestrian space with widened waiting areas and pedestrian refuge islands at intersections, wider sidewalks and dedicated space for those waiting at bus stops.